Sensitivity of non-radiative cloud-wind interactions to the hydrodynamics solver: Conclusions

 \section{Conclusions}

 We conducted a systematic study of the non-radiative 3D cloud-wind problem using seven different hydrodynamics solvers.
 Three SPH methods: \textsc{sphenix} \textsc{sph} , \textsc{gdf sph}, \textsc{anarchy-pu} \textsc{sph}; two meshless methods: meshless finite mass (\textsc{mfm}), and meshless finite volume (\textsc{mfv}); a static grid with adaptive mesh refinement (\textsc{amr}); and a moving mesh (\textsc{mm}).
 For all methods we conducted simulations for two initial density contrasts: $\chi = \{10, 100\}$, and four resolutions: $nR_{\text{cloud}} = \{1.6, 3.2, 6.4, 12.8\}$ wind particles per cloud radius.
 We simulate a static spherical cloud that is initially in pressure equilibrium and is impacted by a wind with Mach number $\mathcal{M}=1.5$.
 As we do not include physical conduction, mixing is numerical.
-However, because the ram pressure from the wind breaks pressure equilibrium, densities and temperatures can evolve adiabatically.
+However, because pressure equilibrium is broken due to the ram pressure and the initial shock from the wind, a short entropy generating phase is present breaking pressure equilibrium.
+At later times the densities and temperatures can then evolve adiabatically.

 We compared the mass of dense gas and the mass of intermediate-temperature gas as a function of time, as well as the covering fraction of the intermediate-temperature gas.
 We find that the differences between hydrodynamics methods are substantial, and are highly dependent on the quantity of interest.
 Summarised, we find: \begin{enumerate} \item For $\chi = 100$ the differences are much more pronounced compared to $\chi = 10$.
 For the lower density contrast most methods stretch the cloud into a thin shell before fragmenting it, and all tails are relatively short (Fig. \ref{fig:slice_plots}).
 For $\chi = 100$ in the simulations using the \textsc{mfm}, \textsc{mfv}, \textsc{mm} and \textsc{amr} methods the cloud fragments after an initial compression, but the resulting morphologies differ widely.
 The \textsc{mfm} and \textsc{mfv} methods predict tails that are longer than for \textsc{mm} and \textsc{amr}.
 The three SPH methods show a very different evolution, with a more pronounced core of dense gas at $t = 5t_{\mathrm{cc}}$.
 For \textsc{Sphenix sph} the cloud survives as a single entity, only losing mass through slow diffusion.
 For \textsc{gdf sph} the cloud fragments into many cloudlets that experience only limited further evolution.
 For \textsc{anarchy-pu sph} the cloud ablates into a smooth tail similar to the four non-SPH methods.